10 Best Things to Do in Tarragona, Spain

 The old town of Tarragona with its small winding streets is just too romantic!
 Here you will find many great locations for a cozy glass of Vino Tinto in the evening or right away for dinner.
 But note: Take your time, because the evening starts much later in Spain! :)

-You can sit outside until the evening in one of the many bars on the Plaça de la Font!
-And on the terrace of the Pizzeria Pulvinar on Calle Major you’ll have a real top spot to enjoy the vibe of Tarragona.
+You can sit outside until the evening in one of the many bars on Plaça de la Font!
+And the terrace of Pizzeria Pulvinar on Calle Mayor is a great place to enjoy the Tarragona vibe.

 For rainy days or cooler weather, I recommend Entrecopes.
 Here you can enjoy typical Catalan cuisine in a cozy cellar vault!